-Bachelor of Science Degree Business Program he Stern School of Business offers a Bachelor of Science degree that combines the best of two worlds: a broad-based liberal arts foundation paired with graduate-caliber courses in business fundamentals.
+The Stern School of Business offers a Bachelor of Science degree that combines the best of two worlds: a broad-based liberal arts foundation paired with graduate-caliber courses in business fundamentals.
 The curriculum emphasizes a global perspective, social responsibility, and professional ethics, as well as communication and interpersonal skills.
-The Stern program is crossdisciplinary, integrating liberal arts and business courses with Stern's unique Social Impact Core and International Studies sequence.
+The Stern program is cross-disciplinary, integrating liberal arts and business courses with Stern's unique Social Impact Core and International Studies sequence.
 This curricular structure affords students a comprehensive approach to learning and provides a foundation to explore a wide range of areas in business and liberal arts, enabling them to make informed decisions about their path of study.
 Students also take elective courses from across the University to broaden their intellectual experience.
-Many students choose to minor or pursue a second major in the College of Arts and Science in areas ranging from psychology to the fine arts, or they can choose to minor in a subject at the Steinhardt School of Culture, Education, and Human Development.
-Students can also participate in one of our many cross-school interdisciplinary minors or specializations.
-To round out their education, students are strongly encouraged to study abroad through one of the many programs offered through Stern and NYU.
+Stern students may also pursue a minor or a second major in the College of Arts and Science in areas ranging from psychology to the fine arts, or they can choose to minor in a subject at the Steinhardt School of Culture, Education, and Human Development.
+Students can also participate in one of Stern's many cross-school interdisciplinary minors or specializations offered in conjunction with the College of Arts and Science; the Steinhardt School of Culture, Education and Human Development; the Tisch School of the Arts; and the Wagner Graduate of Public Service.
+To round out their education, students are strongly encouraged to study abroad.
+Global opportunities offered through Stern and NYU include the World Studies Track; NYU Study Abroad; and Stern's Business and Political Economy program, which features course work in business, politics, and economics along with integrated international study.
+For more information on the BPE program, visit stern.nyu.edu/UC/CurrentStudents/Academics/DegreePrograms/BPE.
 An Integrated Four-Year Curriculum